GabrielleYnara/habit-tracker/README.md

     - The application should list all the categories related to this user.
     - :warning: The application should show an error message if no categories were found.

-3. **As a logged-in user, I want to search a category by its name,** so I can see the habits associated with it.
+3. **As a logged-in user, I want to search a category,** so I can see the habits associated with it.
     - The application should show the category related to this user.
         * :warning: The application should show an error message if no categories were found.
     - The application should list the habits associated with the category.